 Is it your turn to host a holiday party?
 Be it with family, friends, co-workers or classmates, you want to create a fun gathering and long-lasting memories, but where do you start?
 Whether it’s Thanksgiving, Christmas, New Years or a low key celebratory get together with friends, hosting a successful event is all about careful planning and thinking ahead.

 How to Start Planning for a Holiday Party

-When you’re planning a holiday party, it’s best to get started as early as you can.
-And yes, that might mean in early November (or earlier!).
-From securing a venue to aligning everyone’s schedule, getting a jump start on planning can relieve headaches down the road.
-If nothing else, start by planning the date of the event so that you have something locked into everyone’s calendar before it starts to fill up with festivities for the season.
+When you’re planning a holiday party, it’s best to get started as early as you can, which might mean the beginning of November (or even earlier).
+From securing a venue to aligning everyone’s schedule, and coordinating food and drinks, getting a jump start on planning will relieve headaches down the road.
+If nothing else, start by planning the date of the event so you have something locked into everyone’s calendar before it starts to fill up with festivities for the season.

 Here’s a step-by-step guide to help you host a holiday gathering:

 - Determine the Date: Start planning early, the holiday season can be busy, so sending out invitations well in advance helps your guests reserve the date.